Fieldwork Controls - Scheduling & Pacing

 What is pacing?

-What are the benefits?
-Why would you want to pace your research?
+What are the benefits of pacing your research?

-Pacing your results over time will have a positive impact on the consistency of your results.
+Pacing can improve the consistency of your results.

 The more days you run your research over, the greater the chance of getting responses from the broader segments of your audience.
-For example, people work different days of the week, or have different activities and time available on different days.
-Running research for 7 days ensures everyone has a chance to be included in the responses regardless of their routines.
-7 days often won’t work for you staying in step with your business needs, but even 2 days would help versus 1 day, and 1 day would help versus a few hours.
+For example, people have work, activities, or availability on different days of the week.
+Running research over 7 days ensures everyone has a chance to respond regardless of their routines.
+We know that you won’t always have 7 days, so you can choose shorter pacing windows if they work better for you.

-Pacing is particularly beneficial when you are researching multiple ideas (stimuli) together and looking to choose and optimize the better ones.
-By using the pacing functionality, your research will finish at the same time for all ideas and consistency will help make very direct comparisons with greater confidence.
+Pacing is particularly beneficial when you are researching multiple ideas simultaneously enabling you to run research over the same time period.
+This helps you make direct comparisons with greater confidence.

 Back to top